Read the grant description in the Program Guide for Professors before you complete the application.

 Any relationship and/or overlap, conceptual or financial, with work supported by NSERC or other funding sources must be explained.

 For each project grant currently held or applied for, clearly describe the main objective and provide a brief outline of the methodology, budget details and details on the support of highly qualified personnel.
-In addition, the relationships to the NSERC Strategic Project Grant application must be explained.
+In addition, the relationships to the NSERC Strategic Partnership Grants for Projects application must be explained.

 The onus is on the applicant to provide sufficient information to enable the reviewers to evaluate the relationship between this application and other sources of support, the incremental value of additional support from the grant, and to recommend the appropriate NSERC funding level.